 In general, non-EEA nationals must have a permit to work in Ireland.
 EEA and Swiss nationals do not need an employment permit.
 Under the Employment Permits Acts 2003–2012 there are 4 types of employment permits: work permits, Green Card permits, spousal/dependant work permits and intra-company transfer permits.

-The Employment Permits (Amendment) Bill 2014, published on 23 April 2014, is intended to become law in summer 2014.
-The Bill’s proposals to reform the current employment permits system include 9 different types of employment permit and changes to the criteria for issuing employment permits.
+The Employment Permits (Amendment) Act 2014 (pdf) is to be commenced in September 2014.
+The Act's provisions reforming the current employment permits system include 9 different types of employment permit and changes to the criteria for issuing employment permits.
 It also provides that a foreign national without an employment permit, who took all reasonable steps to obtain one, may be allowed to take civil action against the employer for compensation for work done or services rendered.

 Since 22 July 2013 further changes to the rules for work permit applications include:

 These changes are in addition to the changes to the rules for work permit applications which came into effect on 10 April 2013.

 Once you have been issued with an employment permit you have all the employment rights of Irish or EEA citizens for the duration of the employment permit.

 Work permits are issued by the Department of Jobs, Enterprise and Innovation.
 Either the employer or the employee can apply for the permit which must be based on an offer of employment – see 'How to apply' below.

 Applications for work permits fall into 2 categories as follows:

 (a) Jobs with an annual remuneration of €30,000 or more

 (b) Since 10 April 2013 jobs with an annual remuneration of €27,000 or more are considered in the following exceptional cases: